 Converting between seismic velocities and thermodynamic parameters, such as temperature and pressure, has been the subject of numerous studies (e.g. Duffy & Anderson 1989; Sobolev et al. 1996; Goes et al. 2000).
 Here, we use the method of Goes et al. (2000) where the isotropic seismic velocities are converted to temperatures and vice versa based on laboratory measured thermoelastic properties of mantle minerals and on models of the average mineralogical composition of the mantle beneath different tectonic provinces.
-We summarize the salient aspects of this procedure in Appendix A. The key issue is to attempt to track uncertainties in the conversion, which we discuss further here.
+We summarize the salient aspects of this procedure in Appendix A. The key issue is to track uncertainties in the conversion, which we discuss further here.

-2.1 Uncertainties associated with temperature-velocity conversion

-Uncertainties in the seismic velocity-temperature relationship result from a number of sources, including uncertainties in the thermoelastic properties of individual minerals, uncertainties in mantle composition, and uncertainties in the anelastic correction.
-The properties of principal mantle minerals are measured in laboratories with quite high precision and, therefore, uncertainties in these parameters are not major contributors to errors in the velocity-temperature conversion.
+2.1 Uncertainties associated with temperature-velocity conversion are measured in laboratories with quite high precision and, therefore, uncertainties in these parameters are not major contributors to errors in the velocity-temperature conversion.
 The most important uncertainties relate to mantle mineralogical composition and the anelastic correction.